INK-USC/RE-Net/README.md

 - Mean aggregator: --model 1
 - GCN aggregator: --model 2

+### Data
+There are two datasets: ICEWS18, GDELT.
+Each data folder has 'stat.txt', 'train.txt', 'valid.txt', 'test.txt', and 'get_history.py'.
+- 'get_history': This is for getting history for each entity.
+- 'stat.txt': First value is the number of entities, and second value is the number of relations.
+- 'train.txt', 'valid.txt', 'test.txt': First column is subject entities, second column is relations, and third column is object entities.
+The fourth column is time.

 ## Baselines
 We use the following public codes for baselines and the hyperparameters.
 We validated embedding sizes.

 | Baselines   | Code                                                                      | Embedding size | Batch size |
 |-------------|---------------------------------------------------------------------------|----------------|------------|
 | TransE      | [Link](https://github.com/jimmywangheng/knowledge_representation_pytorch) | 100, 200       | 1024       |